 Iver H. Iversen, Tetsuro Matsuzawa

-Acquisition of navigation by chimpanzees (Pan troglodytes) in an automated fingermaze task
+Development of interception of moving targets by chimpanzees (Pan troglodytes) in an automated task